ShaonINT/scientific-calculator/README.md

 ## 📄 License

-This project is open source and available under the [MIT License](LICENSE).
+This project is open source and was built to test the power of Google Antigravity.

 ## 👤 Author